cyberbunny111/41189---Reflective-Portfolio/README.md

 # What insights have I gained?

-This week I gained new insights about the Random walks mmodel.
+This week I gained new insights about the Random walks model.
+It has a probability of 1/2 so that either the result will be one or the other for example heads or tails when flipping a coin.

+The Markov model computes how likely it is for something to move from one state to another without taking into consideration of its previous state.
+It is easier to undersand the Markov model by creating a transition matrix to show the probability of each state.
+I found the Markov process easy enough to understand and have decided to use it for my next assessment.

 # What were the challenges I have encountered/observed and how well (did I/my team) handle them?

-This week I observed
+This week I observed my team and I struggling with GitHub, we all had no idea how to use it or have previous Python experience.
+I found it very difficult to learn Python by myself from watching Youtube videos but I will try again next week.

 # What would I do better next time and with what anticipated results?